Taensa

 The Taensa migrated as a result of Chickasaw and Yazoo hostilities, first lower down the Mississippi River.
-In 1715, protected by the French, they migrated to lands near the now eponymously named Tensas River near Mobile, Alabama.
+In 1715, protected by the French, they migrated to lands near the now eponymously named Tensaw River near Mobile, Alabama.
 When the French ceded Mobile and their other territory east of the Mississippi River to the British in 1763, following their defeat in the Seven Years' War, the Taensa and other small tribes returned to Louisiana, settling near the Red River.
 They numbered about 100 persons in 1805.
 They later moved south to Bayou Boeuf and later still to Grand Lake, "after which the remnant disappear[ed] from history."

+Name

+The Taensa were also called Taënsas, Tensas, Tensaw, and Grands Taensas in French.

+The meaning of the name Taensa is unknown, although some anthropologists and linguists believe it is an autonym.
+The Chitimacha, the group with which they eventually merged, referred to them by the exonym Chō´sha.

 History

-Prehistory
+Precontact

-The Taensa and the closely related Natchez are descendants of the late prehistoric Plaquemine culture (1200-1700 CE).
+The Taensa and the closely related Natchez are descendants of the late precontact Plaquemine culture (1200–1700 CE).
 The Plaquemine culture was a Mississippian culture variant centered on the Lower Mississippi River valley.
 They had complex political and religious institutions and lived in large villages centered on ceremonial platform mounds.
 They were primarily agriculturists who grew maize, pumpkins, squash, beans and tobacco.
-They had a deep history in the area stretching back through the earlier Coles Creek (700-1200 CE) and Troyville cultures (400-700 CE) to the Marksville culture (100 BCE to 400 CE), which was contemporaneous with the Hopewell cultures of present-day Ohio and Illinois.
+They had a deep history in the area stretching back through the earlier Coles Creek (700–1200 CE) and Troyville cultures (400–700 CE) to the Marksville culture (100 BCE to 400 CE), which was contemporaneous with the Hopewell cultures of present-day Ohio and Illinois.